Pitbull and German Shepherd Mix – A Guide To The German Pit

 FAQS

-• What are the characteristics of a Pitbull and German Shepherd mix?
+What are the traits of a Pitbull-German Shepherd mix?